fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Luck was just a joke-
+turns out good luck was just bad luck with it's hair combed.

 It is a mistake to push a man to violence- if violence is what he has dedicated his life to perfecting.